SceneManager

 • output_csv_file (TextIO) – Handle to open file in write mode.

-• scene_list (Iterable[Tuple[FrameTimecode, FrameTimecode]]) – List of pairs of FrameTimecodes denoting each scene’s start/end FrameTimecode.
+• scene_list (List[Tuple[FrameTimecode, FrameTimecode]]) – List of pairs of FrameTimecodes denoting each scene’s start/end FrameTimecode.

 • include_cut_list (bool) – Bool indicating if the first row should include the timecodes where each scene starts.
 Should be set to False if RFC 4180 compliant CSV output is required.